 One strawberry plant is never enough!

 To put it in perspective, that is only two of those little pint baskets you can get in the grocery store.
 One person can eat that many strawberries, fresh out of the basket, in a few days (if they’ll last that long).
 On the other hand, if you will be slicing and sugaring for strawberry shortcake or making pies or parfaits, these same 2 pints of berries will not go quite as far.
-Processing tends to reduce the volume a bit.
+Processing tends to reduce the volume by 25%.

 So More Than One Strawberry Plant, But Exactly How Many?